-You might find achieving a work-life balance in your INTJ INFP relationship difficult to maintain, and this may grind on you over time.
+You might find achieving a work-life balance in your INTJ INFP relationship difficult to maintain, which may grind you over time.

 INTJs have a high idea of themselves but sometimes miss the wood for the trees when it comes to making money or career progression.

-It’s important to check yourself and touch base with your INFP partner if you do start to feel unhappy about any imbalance in the relationship.
+It’s important to check yourself and touch base with your INFP partner if you start feeling unhappy about any relationship imbalance.

-Your INFP partner will generally be very supportive and they genuinely like to see others do well.
+Your INFP partner will generally be very supportive and genuinely like seeing others do well.

 He or she will usually be more than happy to sit down with you and examine some of the reasons why you might not be living up to your own potential.